Implied volatility

 The result is the implied volatility.

 This is an estimate based on market prices and is therefore the volatility expected by the market.
 If the security is correctly priced, as implied by the efficient markets hypothesis, this should be a good estimate.
+The problem is that, because implied volatility varies with strike price, so different options will give different volatility numbers for the same underlying over the same period.

-However, as with other market price derived data, there are periods during which market prices may be badly wrong (for example, during investment bubbles).
+As with other market price derived data, there are periods during which market prices may be badly wrong (for example, during investment bubbles).